Most beef jerky is packaged in what’s called a “barrier bag” and inside that bag is an oxygen absorber (the white packet).

 This is in stark contrast to jerky that was sealed with no vacuum:

-Rather, a barrier bag that’s packaged with oxygen absorbers is shelf-stable for up to a year, displays their product effectively as the bag can stand-up or be hung, and the bag is resealable via the push close zipper.
+A barrier bag that’s packaged with oxygen absorbers is shelf-stable for up to a year, displays their product effectively as the bag can stand-up or be hung, and the bag is resealable via the push close zipper.

-Keep in mind, the reason the package says to consume within a week after opening is because the meat is now in contact with oxygen since you broke the seal.
+The reason the package says to consume within a week after opening is because the meat is now in contact with oxygen since you broke the seal.

 Oxygen absorbers are NOT re-usable once they’re saturated.